evennia/evennia/docs/1.0-dev/_sources/Howto/Evennia-for-Diku-Users.md.txt

 Overall, Python offers an extensive library of resources, safe memory management and excellent handling of errors.
 While Python code does not run as fast as raw C code does, the difference is not all that important for a text-based game.
-The main advantage of Python is an extremely fast development cycle with and easy ways to create game systems that would take many times more code and be much harder to make stable and maintainable in C.
+The main advantages of Python are an extremely fast development cycle and easy ways to create game systems.
+Doing the same with C can take many times more code and be harder to make stable and maintainable.

 ### Core Differences